RWLienert/MonoGS-Uncertainty/README.md

 - **[New]** Speed-up version of our code is available in `dev.speedup` branch, It achieves up to 10fps on monocular fr3/office sequence while keeping consistent performance (tested on RTX4090/i9-12900K).
 The code will be merged into the main branch after further refactoring and testing.

 # Changes
-- This fork adds Fisher information based uncertainty estimation on top of MonoGS.
+- This fork adds Fisher-information-based uncertainty estimation on top of MonoGS.
 All datasets, system/environment requirements, and training commands are compatible with the original repo.
 - Using this uncertainty estimation, the program calculates the highest error gaussian that contibutes to a viewpoint and represents this in the 3D viewer with a sphere and an accompanying vector in the direction of capture which is scaled to the size of the error.
-- After exploring the scene, the user will have gathered a set of errors along with their origins and their effects on scene fidelity, which can then guide refinement and additional data capture
+- After exploring the scene, the user will have gathered a set of errors along with their origins and uncertainty, which can then be used to guide refinement and additional data capture
 - Refer to the **Run** section which provides instructions on how to use this feature

 # Getting Started